vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

   - Java Generator now produces Form Models for TS to make easy bind it to the UI elments.
   - Bean Validators in client side able to reuse Java Bean annotations, and to add custom validations
 - Live Reload in browser
-- Support for Url template
+- Extended URL parameters support with routing

 #### Breaking changes
 - Removed the PWA install popup.
 Because `beforeInstallPrompt` was removed from browsers specs